 Sales occur almost every second worldwide, and there are different types of sales, among which are; the business to business sales and business-to-consumer sales.

 Business to business sales (b2b) is a sales transaction in which a business directly sells its goods or services to another business.
 For example, B2B sales are commonly a kind of transaction in the supply chain in which the producer of raw materials sells its product to the producer of finished goods.
 It is the sales one company makes to another company or business rather than a consumer.
+Also, check SaaS sales and tech sales.

 A b2b sales process is the set of well-structured, defined, personalized, and repeatable series of events or steps that can be taken by a business to conduct and align sales.
 For example, B2B sales processes are the phases taken by the seller of a particular product/service to attract or gain ideal customers and conclude sales.